 - Salt: I use pink Himalayan salt, sea salt, or iodized salt for this recipe.

 - Chili Pepper: If you want more spice, I recommend using fresh chili peppers.
 Remove the stem and slice them thinly.
 Dried red pepper flakes are a substitute for fresh chilis.
-If you are not big on spice, dried chili flakes and fresh chili peppers can be omitted.

 - White Vinegar: I use white distilled vinegar.
 I have not tried making this recipe with any other type of vinegar.